2026 SPEAKERS

 Preferred by Nature

-James is a Sr. Forestry Specialist with Preferred by Nature and a Registered Professional Forester in Ontario, Canada with over 12 years of experience in certification services and resource management.
-Current responsibilities include SFI FM/FS service technical lead, lead auditor for sustainability certifications across North America and SFI sales and marketing development.
-James has conducted over 160 audits to date within Canada, USA and UK.
+James is a Senior Forestry Specialist with Preferred by Nature and a Registered Professional Forester in Ontario, Canada, bringing over 12 years of experience in forest certification and resource management.
+He currently serves as the technical lead for SFI Forest Management (FM) and Fiber Sourcing (FS) services, and as a lead auditor for sustainability certifications across North America.
+In addition to his technical work, James supports SFI business development and marketing initiatives.

 Shenandoah Johns